Müllenbach, Cochem-Zell: Occupation and Weimar Republic

 On 11 November 1918 came the Armistice.
 On 27 November came the first German soldiers marching home from the now ended war.
 They kept coming through the area until 2 December.
 A week later, American soldiers showed up and took over the schoolrooms as their billet, leaving again on 11 December.
 More Americans came on 15 December.
 These ones stayed until 4 April 1919.
 A hygiene ordinance issued by the US occupational authorities in 1919 gives one an idea of the state of hygiene in Müllenbach at the time, and perhaps less importantly, of the state of linguistic ability in the United States Army at that time, for it was written in humorously bad German.
-It even went as far as to begin with the sentence: “Es ist streng verboten zu scheissen neben die Hauser oder auf die Strassen.”
-This one sentence alone contains several structural blunders (mostly involving word order and case inflections), one swearword (the sixth one, which means “shit”) and a word missing an umlaut (the ninth one).
+It even went as far as to begin with the sentence: "Es ist streng verboten zu scheissen neben die Hauser oder auf die Strassen."
+This one sentence alone contains several structural blunders (mostly involving word order and case inflections), one swearword (the sixth one, which means "to shit") and a word missing an umlaut (the ninth one).
 Nonetheless, the ordinance demonstrates a concern for the village's state of cleanliness.
 The intended meaning was “It is strictly forbidden to defecate next to houses or on the streets.”
 The last US troops withdrew from Müllenbach in July of the same year.

-Fear, however, still beset the area as “Stumpfarm” (“Stump-Arm”) – or Johann Wilhelm Mayer, to use his actual name – was still at large.
+Fear, however, still beset the area as "Stumpfarm" ("Stump-Arm") – or Johann Wilhelm Mayer, to use his actual name – was still at large.
 He is said to have been the area's most dangerous criminal, a serial killer.
 He was caught on 10 August 1919, and beheaded in 1923.

 In late August 1919, Rheinische Basaltwerke AG started new basalt mines on the Hoechst.
 A railway spur was built to serve the operation.
 Electric lighting came to Müllenbach in 1920.
 The same year also brought industrial strife to the municipality, and there was a ten-day strike at the slate mines.
 In 1921, there was a new parish priest, Peter Klein, born in Korweiler; he served until 1925.

 The rampant inflation in Germany in the early 1920s led locally – and indeed nationally – to a great upswing in crop thefts and wood thefts in 1923.
 By 1925, the village's population had shrunk to 726 (745 Catholics, 5 Evangelicals and 12 Jews), and the basalt mines were shut down owing to unprofitability.
 The slate mines, however, were doing well by this time.
 In 1926, there was a new parish priest, Wilhelm Zils, born in Trier; he served until 1941.
 In 1927, all the slate miners ended up on welfare as all the slate mines were shut down.

 The French, who had been occupying the Rhineland since the First World War ended, withdrew from the Second Zone of Occupation on the night of 30 November to 1 December 1929, and on 30 June 1930, they also withdrew from the Third Zone of Occupation.